a-fotherby/Omphalos/README.md

 ### Commands
 #### Running Omphalos
 There are two main commands, each with two args.
-`ompahlos` runs CrunchTope simulations sequentially, as is as such a legacy mode but forms the core functionality of the program.
+`omphalos` runs CrunchTope simulations sequentially, as is as such a legacy mode but forms the core functionality of the program.
 It's only recommended for extremely simple simulations.
 `rhea` will run CrunchTope simulations in parallel, either locally or on a slurm managed cluster.
 Most users are going to be using `rhea`, rather than `omphalos` as it is faster.